The-AR-Company/GachaPon_tutorial/index.md

 <img src="./images/26.png" width="600"/>

 Now, when the user opens your effect, the instruction will show up for 5 seconds before it disappears.
 To prolong it, just change the number inside the second input in the `Less Than` patch.

+## Complete!

+Woohoo!
+Now you have a Gachapon effect!
+You can take this same approach to make other randomizer effects.
+It could be a lottery ball head, or a Pokemon vending machine, or some kind of dice game...
+The world is your oyster!